andrewrk/node-groove/README.md

 How big the sink buffer should be, in sample frames.
 `groove.createPlayer()` defaults this to 8192

+#### player.useExactAudioFormat

+If you set this to `true`, `targetAudioFormat` and `actualAudioFormat` are ignored and no resampling, channel layout remapping, or sample format conversion will occur.
+The audio device will be reopened with exact parameters whenever necessary.

 #### player.attach(playlist, callback)

 Sends audio to sound device.